Inala’s Romania Tour Birds, wildlife and culture of Transylvania and the Danube Delta

 Days 5 & 6.
 Thursday 25 and Friday 26 June 2020.
 Zarnesti-Kingstone Mountains NP.
 We will spend two days in the Gorges of Zarnesti in the Piatra Craiuhui (Kingstone Mountains) National Park tracking large carnivores and visiting the ancient Spruce, Fir and Beech woods.
-Bear and deer tracks are almost always seen and we are also hopeful of seeing wolf and wildcat tracks.
-Bear and deer tracks are almost always seen and we will also look for traces of wolf and wildcat/lynx.
+Bear and deer tracks are almost always seen, and we will also look for traces of wolf and wildcat/lynx.
 A large variety of birds are also found here, including Wallcreeper, Tree Creeper, Alpine Swift, Crag Martin, Serine, Crossbills, Black Woodpecker, White-backed Woodpecker, Honey Buzzard etc. On both evenings, we will visit a bear hide located in the forest where we will have the chance to watch the bears and other species such as Wild Boar from the shelter of a small hut.
 We will also be hopeful of seeing Eurasian Wolf and Eurasian Lynx.
 Accommodation: Guesthouse in Zarnesti (en suite rooms) as for last night.
 Meals included: B, L, D.

 Day 7.
 Saturday 27 June 2020.
 Zarnesti to Tulcea.
 Today is predominantly a day of travel.
 After breakfast we will travel towards Tulcea, the gate of Danube Delta, crossing the Danube at Brăila by vehicle ferry.
 We will then transfer to our floating hotel where we will spend the next 5 nights (we have sole use of the whole boat).
 Accommodation: Floating hotel on the Danube delta (cabins with en suite rooms).
 Meals included: B, L, D.